ryayoung/ryayoung/markdown-tutorial.md

 <details>
   <summary><i><b>Important info on using this feature:</b></i></summary>

 - Notice the empty line between ```summary``` element and the bullet point.
-This NEEDS to be here, just like with all html elements.
+This NEEDS to be here, just like with all html elements, since the bullet points are technically markdown.
 - Notice the indentation.
 In order for github to recognize the markdown syntax (bullets, code element) inside the html ```details``` element, everything enclosed must start at 0 indent.
 If you accidentally indented the bulleted text, it would display as ```- I am an html '''details''' element```
 - In this example, I used the html ```<b>``` and ```<i>``` elements to make the summary title bold & italic.
 This is **not** necessary.
 - The ```summary``` element is not actually necessary.
 Without it, **"Details"** will be displayed instead.